rohitpjpti18/python/pandasTutorial/README.md

-# Download data files for it project
+# Download data files for this project

 download the zip file from the following site (click on 'Download Full Data Set (CSV)' preferably of year 2019)
 ```